alexbaezah/ruby-coding-exercises/README.md

-#Ruby Coding Exercises
+# Ruby Coding Exercises

-This repository contains my solutions to some coding exercises in Ruby.
+This repository contains my solutions to some coding exercises using Ruby.
 Some of the exercises contain more than one possible solution.